Pieter Bout

-Pieter Bout (between 1640 and 1658 – between 1689 and 1719) was a Flemish painter, draughtsman and etcher.
+Pieter Bout (between 1640 and 1645 – between 17 June 1689 and 1719) was a Flemish painter, draughtsman and printmaker.
 He is known mainly for his landscapes, city, coast and country views and architectural scenes painted in a style reminiscent of earlier Flemish masters such as Jan Brueghel the Elder.
+His clear and soft palette announces the 18th century.

 Life

 Even while Pieter Bout was well known in his time as demonstrated by his frequent collaborations with prominent Flemish painters and his substantial output, the details of his life are not very well established.
-He was probably born in Brussels somewhere between 1640 and 1658.
+He was probably born in Brussels somewhere between 1640 and 1645.
+He is not identical to a Pieter Bout who was baptized in Brussels on 5 December 1658, as is erroneously stated in most sources on the artist.

 It is not known with whom he studied.
-He became a master in the Brussels Guild of Saint Luke in 1671 but his earliest work is dated 1664 and therefore predates his enrolment in the Guild.
-He got married on 30 November 1667 in Brussels.
+He became a master in the Brussels Guild of Saint Luke in 1671 but his earliest work is dated 1664 and therefore predates his admission as a master in the Guild.
+On 30 November 1667, he married Joanna Garnevelt (baptized 22 October 1628-buried 29 November 1713) in the Church of St. Michael and St. Gudula in Brussels.
+His wife was 39 at the time of the wedding.
+Through this marriage he became the stepfather of the printmaker Franciscus de Bargas.